 Having understood the benefits of running an e-commerce business, it’s time to turn attention towards the different types of e-commerce businesses available.

 Overview of E-Commerce Fulfilment Models

-There are three main fulfilment models associated with e-commerce that dictate the role of the retailer as well as the way in which a product is stored and distributed to the end user.
+There are three main fulfillment models associated with e-commerce that dictate the role of the retailer as well as the way in which a product is stored and distributed to the end-user.
 These models have a significant impact on the operational characteristics of the business and its day-to-day running as well as the overall operating margin.
 The three main models are:

 In a dropshipping model, the e-commerce business takes no physical possession of the items on sale.
 The store owner does not keep products in stock and there is no inventory held.
 Instead, orders are sent directly to the manufacturer, who is responsible for storing the items and shipping them to the customer.
 In this sense, the merchant never sees or touches the products, which has some unique advantages over adopting a more traditional order fulfilment model.

 Buying wholesale is arguably closest to the traditional offline retail model.
 In effect, the business owner (retailer) acquires stock directly from a wholesaler at a discounted rate, applies a margin onto each product and decides to deliver to consumers directly.